Distance-regular graph: Intersection arrays

+It turns out that a graph $G$ of diameter $d$ is distance regular if and only if it has an intersection array in the preceding sense.

-Cospectral distance-regular graphs
+Cospectral and disconnected distance-regular graphs

-A pair of connected distance-regular graphs are cospectral if and only if they have the same intersection array.
+A pair of connected distance-regular graphs are cospectral if their adjacency matrices have the same spectrum.
+This is equivalent to their having the same intersection array.

 A distance-regular graph is disconnected if and only if it is a disjoint union of cospectral distance-regular graphs.